Ceres Power (LON:CWR) Stock Price Up 13.6% – Time to Buy?

-Separately, Berenberg Bank dropped their price target on Ceres Power from GBX 650 ($8.27) to GBX 340 ($4.33) and set a “buy” rating for the company in a research note on Tuesday, February 25th.
+Separately, Berenberg Bank reduced their price target on shares of Ceres Power from GBX 650 ($8.27) to GBX 340 ($4.33) and set a “buy” rating on the stock in a research note on Tuesday, February 25th.

 Insider Buying and Selling at Ceres Power